sathiyavaniv/sathiyavani-v/Superstore-Sales-Dashboard/README.md

 ---

+## ✅ Recommendations

+1. **Double down on Technology** — it's the top-selling and fastest-growing category (0.83M in sales, overtaking Furniture and Office Supplies by 2017).
+Prioritize inventory and marketing spend here.
+2. **Push Copiers as a margin driver** — since it's the most profitable sub-category despite not leading in volume, bundling or upselling copiers alongside Phones (the top seller) could lift overall margin.
+3. **Re-evaluate low-performing sub-categories** — Fasteners, Labels, and Envelopes sit far below the rest of the funnel (under 20K each).
+Consider reducing SKU count or repositioning these as bundled add-ons rather than standalone listings.
+4. **Build a retention program for star clients** — a small group of customers (led by Sean Miller at 25,043.05) drive disproportionate revenue.
+A dedicated account management or loyalty tier for top clients protects this concentrated revenue base.
+5. **Grow the Corporate and Home Office segments** — Consumer sales (1,146K) dwarf Corporate (696K) and Home Office (423K).
+Targeted B2B outreach or bulk-order incentives could unlock growth in these underrepresented segments.
+6. **Investigate the South region's underperformance** — South trails all other regions at 392K (17%), well behind the West (693K, 31%).
+Region-specific promotions or a review of distribution/service gaps in the South could help close this gap.

+---

 ## 🗂️ Data Source

 Order-level retail transaction dataset (Superstore dataset) — Orders, Returns, and People sheets, covering sales, profit, quantity, discount, customer, product, and regional details.